renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 ## Package management is *borken* <small>(sic)</small>

 --
-* Can’t rely on OS level packages
+* Can’t rely on OS-level packages

 --
 * Version pinning == \[can be\] unreliable